MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/OnAfterAssignField-Trigger.md

 ---
 title: "OnAfterAssignField Trigger"
-description: Discusses the OnAfterAssignField trigger which is executed after a field has been assigned a value and before it is validated and imported. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+description: Discusses the OnAfterAssignField trigger which is executed after a field is been assigned a value and before it is validated and imported. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na